mindarc/frontend-assessment/readme.md

 Introduction
 ---
 Thanks for taking the time to complete this frontend technical assessment.
-We will be focusing on code quality (reusability, readability, maintainability, etc.).
+We will be focusing on code quality (reusability, readability, maintainability, etc.) and your eye for detail.
 Feel free to add libraries and edit the HTML files as required.
 Bonus points if SASS/LESS is used.

-*Estimated Time: 45 minutes*
+*Estimated Time: 45m - 1h*

 Exercise 1
 ---